Frequently Asked Questions

 How does Cynomi compare to Secureframe?

-Secureframe focuses on in-house compliance teams and requires significant expertise.
-Cynomi prioritizes security, links compliance gaps directly to security risks, and provides step-by-step, CISO-validated recommendations for easier adoption.
+Secureframe is compliance-first and focuses on in-house compliance teams.
+Cynomi links compliance gaps directly to security risks, enables scalable service provider workflows, and supports more frameworks for greater adaptability.

 How does Cynomi compare to RealCISO?